 Critical Elements anticipates that, for the foreseeable future, quarterly results of operations will primarily be impacted by several factors, including the timing of exploration and the efforts and timing of expenditures related to the development of the Company.
 Due to fluctuations in these factors, the Company believes that the period-to-period comparisons of operating results are not a good indication of its future performance.

-The comments below provide an analysis of the operating results for the nine-month period ended May 31, 2018.
-The selected financial information shown below is taken from the unaudited condensed interim financial statements for each of the nine-month periods indicated.
+The following discussion and analysis are based on Critical Elements' results of operations for the year ended August 31, 2018.
+The following selected financial information data is derived from the Company's audited financial statements for the year indicated.